-We reviewed the top 27 Medicare Advantage Special Needs Plans (SNPs) available in Maricopa County, Arizona for 2023.
+We reviewed the top 27 Medicare Advantage Special Needs Plans (SNPs) available in Maricopa County, Arizona for 2023 (2024 plans will be available in early October.
+Sign-up for notification HERE).
 This is what we learned:

 - Medicare rated 30% of all SNPs in Maricopa County 4 stars or higher.